-Wendy’s (WEN) is all set to announce its 3Q16 results on November 9, 2016, before the markets open.
+Wendy’s (WEN), a fast-food restaurant chain based in Dublin, Ohio, is all set to announce its 4Q16 results on February 16, 2017, before the markets open.

-The broader comparative index, the iShares U.S. Consumer Services ETF (IYC), has returned -0.5% since the beginning of 2016.
-IYC invests 11.3% of its holdings in restaurant and travel companies.
+By comparison, the Consumer Discretionary Select Sector SPDR ETF (XLY) has returned 4.7%, since the beginning of 2017.
+XLY has invested ~9.6% of its holdings in restaurant companies.

-With Wendy’s 3Q16 results just around the corner, this pre-earnings series will focus on what to expect in the earnings release.
-The series will cover analyst estimates for the company’s revenue, EBIT (earnings before interest and tax) margins, and EPS.
+With Wendy’s 4Q16 results just around the corner, this pre-earnings series will focus on what to expect in the earnings release.
+The series will cover analyst estimates for the company’s revenue, EBIT (earnings before interest and tax) margins, and EPS for next four quarters.
 We’ll wrap up by looking at the company’s valuation multiple and anticipated stock price over the next 12 months.

-Let’s start by analyzing Wendy’s 3Q16 revenue expectations.
+Let’s continue now by analyzing Wendy’s 4Q16 revenue expectations.